-In 2007, with support from ExxonMobil, MediSend founded the first and only Biomedical Repair Training Program designed specifically to train BMET technicians for developing country hospitals.
+In 2007, with support from ExxonMobil, Medisend founded the first and only Biomedical Repair Training Program tailored to train BMET technicians for developing country hospitals.
 Graduates return to their countries with the skills to install, maintain and repair vital biomedical equipment.
-Each graduate’s hospital receives a Mobile Biomedical Equipment Test and Repair Kit™, intended for use in their hospital and in clinics in surrounding areas.
-MediSend’s Biomedical Department developed and produced the kits to complement its Biomedical Repair Training Program.
+Each graduate’s hospital receives a Mobile Biomedical Equipment Test and Repair Kit™, intended for their hospital and in clinics in surrounding areas.
+Medisend’s Biomedical Department developed and produced the kits to complement its Biomedical Repair Training Program.

-MediSend has shipped nineteen of the life-saving Mobile Biomedical Equipment Test and Repair Kits™ to hospitals in Equatorial Guinea, Angola, Nigeria, and soon to Chad, thanks to ExxonMobil.
+Medisend has shipped nineteen of the life-saving Mobile Biomedical Equipment Test and Repair Kits™ to hospitals in Equatorial Guinea, Angola, Nigeria, and soon to Chad, thanks to ExxonMobil.
 Each of the kits contains over 4,000 laboratory repair tools, supply items, and state-of-the-art test and calibration devices.
-Customized to the country’s electrical specifications, the kit is the foundation for a modern biomedical repair laboratory, and has the capacity to repair and maintain approximately eighty percent of all basic biomedical equipment used in a developing hospital system.
+Customized to the country’s electrical specifications, the kit is the foundation for a modern biomedical repair laboratory and can repair and maintain approximately eighty percent of all basic biomedical equipment used in a developing hospital system.

 In addition to the ExxonMobil technician and kit sponsorships, MediSend has also trained technicians and provided kits to the JFK and Zoe-Geh Hospitals in Liberia, the Biamba Marie (Dikembe) Mutombo Hospital in the Democratic Republic of Congo and St. Stevens Hospital in India.